gakimball/polymath/readme.md

 ### This is how we do

+Get it.

     $ git clone https://github.com/gakimball/polymath
     $ cd polymath

+Isolate it.

     $ virtualenv venv
     $ source venv/bin/activate

+Dependency it.

     $ pip install

+Database it.
+(I haven't properly configured South to migrate apps in the needed order yet)

+    $ foreman run ./manage.py syncdb
+    $ foreman run ./manage.py migrate people (and then music, and then video)

+Start it.

     $ foreman start -f Procfile.dev

 ### Environemnt variables